graphs4value/refinery/subprojects/docs/src/develop/java.md

 ### Writing tests

-Our Gradle plugin automatically sets up [JUnit 5](https://junit.org/junit5/) for writing tests and [parameterized tests](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests) and [Hamcrest](https://hamcrest.org/JavaHamcrest/) for writing assertions.
+Our Gradle plugin automatically sets up [JUnit 5](https://junit.org/junit5/) for writing tests and [parameterized tests](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests).
+It also sets up [Hamcrest](https://hamcrest.org/JavaHamcrest/) for writing assertions.
 You should put your test files into the `src/test/java` directory in your projects.
 You may run test with the commands `./gradlew test` or `./gradlew build`.

-To ensure that your tests are properly isolated, in contrast with you main application code, you should *not* rely on the [`StandaloneRefinery`](pathname://../javadoc/refinery-generator/tools/refinery/generator/standalone/StandaloneRefinery.html) class from [`tools.refinery:refinery-generator`](pathname://../javadoc/refinery-generator/) to access Refinery generator components.
+To ensure that your tests are properly isolated, you should *not* rely on the [`StandaloneRefinery`](pathname://../javadoc/refinery-generator/tools/refinery/generator/standalone/StandaloneRefinery.html) class from [`tools.refinery:refinery-generator`](pathname://../javadoc/refinery-generator/) when accessing Refinery generator components.
 Instead, you should use Xtext's [dependency injection](https://eclipse.dev/Xtext/documentation/302_configuration.html#dependency-injection) and [unit testing](https://eclipse.dev/Xtext/documentation/103_domainmodelnextsteps.html#tutorial-unit-tests) support to instantiate the components.
 You'll need to add a dependency to Refinery's Xtext testing support library to your project.

 <Tabs groupId="gradleLanguage">